Email FacebookTwitterMenu burgerClose thin

 Share

-A life insurance annuity is a benefit payment option for a life insurance policy.
-If you are a beneficiary of a life insurance policy, you may have the option to receive your payout in the form of a life insurance annuity.
-In this case, when the policyholder dies, the insurance company will place your payout into an annuity contract.
-You will then receive regular payments and interest against the balance until the account is emptied.
-Here’s how it works.
+A life insurance annuity is a payout option for life insurance benefits.
+If you are the beneficiary of a life insurance policy, you may have the option to receive your payout in the form of a life insurance annuity.
+In this case, the insurance company will place your payout into an annuity contract upon the policyholder’s death.
+You then receive regular payments and interest against the balance until the account is empty.
+However, there are some considerations you should make before deciding if a life insurance annuity is right for you.

-If you need help with your retirement savings, a financial advisor can guide you in creating a financial plan for your goals.
+If you need help with your retirement savings, a financial advisor can help you create a financial plan so you can meet your goals.

 What Is a Life Insurance Annuity?